ElDante Winston, Ph.D.

 eldantew@ksu.edu | Curriculum Vitae

-ElDante’ also holds a M.A. in Architectural History from the University of Virginia, M. Arch from the Georgia Institute of Technology, and a B.S. in Architecture from The Ohio State University.
+ElDante also holds a doctorate in the History, Theory, and Criticism of Architecture from MIT, an M.A. in Architectural History from the University of Virginia, an M. Arch from the Georgia Institute of Technology, and a B.S. in Architecture from The Ohio State University.
 He is also a licensed architect with experience in a variety of project types, working professionally for more than 20 years.
-During this time, he spent 5 years teaching architectural drafting in the Chicago Public School system.

-Prior to join the faculty at Kansas State, ElDante was a Visiting Teaching Professor at Northeastern University, where he taught introductory design studios and a course on the Global History of Architecture.
-At KSU, he teaches design studios and history.
+Prior to joining the faculty at Kansas State, ElDante was a Visiting Associate Teaching Professor at Northeastern University, where he taught introductory design studios and a course on the Global History of Architecture.